 There are 72,000 nadis or more in the body through which prana (the flow of consciousness) travels.

 One of the main reasons for the interest in the 6th Rite is to bring about what is commonly described as a "Kundalini awakening."

 Kundalini relates to a reservoir of psychic energy coiled up like a snake at the base of the spine.
 When the Kundulini awakes we experience an expansion of consciousness & become aware of the Divine Truth.
 It brings with itself pure joy, knowledge and love.

 A spiritual teacher is recommended to guide the aspirant in his/her understanding of spiritual energy as well as instructing them in careful strengthening & purification of the body & nervous systems beforehand.
-Negative experiences such as psychic disturbances, mental stability, or even psychological damage can occur if proper guidance and advice are not followed.
+This is to avoid negative side effects which can range from mild changes in mood to more disturbed states of mind.

 Click links to Download

 © This work is the intellectual property of its author and is fully copyrighted.
 It may not be copied or republished in any medium (including but not limited to electronic and print media) without the express permission of the author.
 All rights are reserved.